21 March 2011

 You'll be happy to know Erin be in an AA programme to this day and hasn't touched a drop, but my oh my, the one you'd least expect it from to take a terrible chance.
 Sigh.

 And O'Reilly, what can I say about that one?
-He was the heaviest drinker of all of them; well, he be senior editor for a large Dublin newspaper he be.
-Yup, I don't get it, but he did like his work, and drink never seemed to interfere, it only made him more apt to put his nose to the grindstone.
+He was the heaviest drinker of all of them; well, he was the senior editor for a prominent Dublin newspaper.
+Yup, I don't get it, but he did like his work, and drink never seemed to interfere; it only made him more apt to put his nose to the grindstone.
 Go figure.

 Gabe